Services performed at: Lennon Road-Flint

 - Low complication rate

-You will have a clinical evaluation including diagnostic, imaging, blood test, a physical exam, and other forms of diagnostic imaging to confirm the presence of a compression fracture.
+You will have a clinical evaluation including diagnostic imaging, a blood test, a physical exam, and other forms of diagnosis to confirm the presence of a compression fracture.
 To prepare:

-- Report to you doctor all medicals you are taking.
-Your physicians may advise you to stop taking aspirin or other painkillers for a specific period of time before the procedure.
+- Report to you doctor all medicines you are taking.
+Your physician may advise you to stop taking aspirin or other painkillers for a specific period of time before the procedure.